 Stimulants affect how the brain controls impulses and help to regulate behavior and attention.
 They are usually the first choice of medication to use for the management of ADHD.

-Because of the fast-acting nature and effects, stimulants have the potential for abuse.
+Because of the fast-acting nature and effects, stimulants have the potential for misuse.
 People have used these medications to improve academic or athletic performance or for the physical reaction.
 Possession of these medications without a prescription is illegal.

 Nonstimulant drugs are used to increase and adjust the levels of neurotransmitters in the brain.
 This helps with concentration by increasing attention span and reducing impulsivity.